 HUMN 6336 (3).
 PARADIGMS OF HUMANITY IN SCIENCE FICTION.
-Examines works in the genre of science fiction using a variety of novels, films, and short stories to question what it means to be human in relation to the alien/other and the alien machine.
-This course may be applied to fulfill the writing intensive requirement for the MLS program or toward the following curricular field concentration: humanities.
+Examines works in the genre of science fiction using a variety of novels, films, and short stories to question what it means to be human in relation to the alien other and the alien machine.
+May be applied to fulfill the writing intensive requirement for the M.L.S. program or toward the following curricular field concentration: humanities.